Our Student Accommodation in Exeter

 Bill Douglas Cinema Museum – From one historic museum to another born in the 90’s, the Bill Douglas Cinema Museum is home to one of the largest collections of material relating to the moving image in Britain.
 Alongside being an accredited museum, it also boasts an incredible academic research facility.
 There are audio clips throughout the museum and dedicated screenings of Bill Douglas’s masterpiece, Comrades.

 Underground Passages – If you’re after something a little darker, quite literally, then head to the Exeter’s many underground passages.
-Built to house the pipes that bought clean drinking water into medieval Exeter, these passages date all the way back to the 14th Century and are the only ones open to the general public.
+Built to house the pipes that brought clean drinking water into medieval Exeter, these passages date all the way back to the 14th Century and are the only ones open to the general public.
 Narrow, winding and definitely interesting, this will be a visit to remember!

 Popular Places to Eat in Exeter